ShenyiCui/class-planner-backend/README.md

 pnpm run start:dev
 ```

-Navigate to `http://localhost:3000` in your browser to access the application.
+Import the Postman collection to test the API endpoints.

+Run the APIs!

 ## Managing Prisma Migrations